 In addition to the application you must submit financial statements to the Joint Legislative Audit and Review Committee (JLARC).
 The Legislature intended this exemption to encourage and expand the ability of nonprofit housing developers to provide homeownership opportunities to low-income households.
-To measure the effectiveness of the exemption, the participating nonprofit must provide both current and historical financial statements from which the Department of Revenue will collect data.
+To measure the effectiveness of the exemption, the participating nonprofit entity or qualified cooperative association must provide both current and historical financial statements from which the Department of Revenue will collect data.